Our Research Goals

 Molecular recognition in proteins enable vital cellular functions such as cell signaling, through protein- protein interactions.
 Taking inspiration from nature, we have developed novel comprehensive macrocyclic libraries composed of amino acids and amino acid like small molecules.
 We aim to harness the power of molecular recognition by peptidic and peptidomimetic macrocycles to address a diverse set of problems in human health and energy.

-Find out about our research, publications and lab members.
+Find out about our research, publications and lab members by navigating

 The Nag Lab is looking for prospective graduate students.
 Interested candidates please send your CV, a brief statement (within one page) summarizing your research background and research interests, and three letters of recommendation to email@example.com

 Undergraduate students interested in learning more about our research and pursuing research in the Nag laboratory please contact firstname.lastname@example.org.